baffogatwit/MeetGreet-Infrastructure/AWS-Infrastructure-As-Code/README.md

 In order to use AWS Services, you need to create an account via https://aws.amazon.com.
 You may qualify for a free tier account but if not, charges may be incurred if you attempt to create this stack.
 Please check your eligibility: https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc&awsf.Free%20Tier%20Types=*all&awsf.Free%20Tier%20Categories=*all

+Please note that we are not responsible for any charges that you may incur if you wish to AWS services.

 ## Please follow these steps to deploy a MeetGreet config.

 NOTE: Before following any of these steps, you must download the aws-cli and the aws-cdk to your computer.